Miami-Dade County offers a generous leave package to employees, including:

 For the list of job classifications by bargaining agreement refer to the collective bargaining agreement.

-All County offices (including libraries) will be closed on County observed holidays for 2020:
+All County offices (including libraries) will be closed on the following County-observed holidays in 2023:

 In addition to the observed County holidays, County employees receive: